stappersg/vBook/src/install/source/linux.md

+# Linux installation

+The installation described above is for a Ubuntu Server 20.04.

 ## Installing RUST language

 If you want to install Rust in the most straightforward, recommended way, then use [Rustup] and follow the instructions.